Shadow Box Hook Shelf | Repurposed Window

 Assemble Shadow Box Hook Shelf Cubbies

-I used 1x4’s for my cubby boards.
-First, I cut the cross board, then I cut the shorter boards that would be vertical.
-Using Gorilla Wood Glue and Irwin Quick Clamps I started assembling the shadow box hook shelf.
+I used 1x4s for my cubby boards.
+First, I cut the cross board, then I cut the shorter vertical boards.
+Using Gorilla Wood Glue and Irwin Quick Clamps, I started assembling the shadow box hook shelf.

 This image shows that the board that will make up the shadow box frame needs to be ripped on the table saw.
-This is due to the inset of the cubby boards, resting on the muntins.
+This is due to the cubby boards’ inset resting on the muntins.

 Rip Shadow Box Frame on Table Saw

-I ripped the full length of the first board.
-That gave me the top and two sides.
-I needed a board for the bottom of the shadow box measuring about 40”.
-I cut it on the miter saw, and only ripped that length so the remainder of the board is the full width for a future project.
+I ripped the full length of the first board, which gave me the top and two sides.
+So, I needed a board measuring about 40 “for the bottom of the shadow box.
+I cut it on the miter saw and only ripped that length, so the remainder of the board is the full width for a future project.

 Shadow Box Frame Assembly